How to: Set up your test agent to run tests that interact with the desktop

 Select Interactive Process.
 The test agent will be started as a process instead of a service.
 Choose Next.

-The user who you add to start the process must also be added as a member of the TeamTestAgentService group on the computer for the test controller for this agent.
-If this user is the current user, when you add this user to the test controller computer, you must log off or reboot this computer.
+- The user who you add to start the process must also be added as a member of the TeamTestAgentService group on the computer for the test controller for this agent.
+If this user is the current user, when you add this user to the test controller computer you must log off or reboot.

-The user trying to use the test controller must be in the test controller's Users account or the they will not be able to run the tests against the controller.
+- The user trying to use the test controller must be in the test controller's Users account or they won't be able to run the tests against the controller.

-To make sure that a computer that has a test agent can run tests after rebooting, you can set up the computer to log on automatically as the test agent user.
+To make sure that a computer that has a test agent can run tests after rebooting, you can set up the computer to sign in automatically as the test agent user.
 Select Log on automatically.
 This will store the user name and password in an encrypted form in the registry.

 When you are connected to the lab environment using a remote desktop or guest-based connection, you might experience frequent, unexpected disconnects.
 One possible cause of the loss of the connection is that the machine is configured to automatically log onto the network.